undecaf/vue-material-modal-dialog/README.md

 ### Creating a modal dialog component

-Just use `MdModalDialog` in the same way as `MdDialog`, for example for guessing a number:
+Just use `MdModalDialog` in the same way as `MdDialog`, for example for an input dialog:

 ```vue
 <template>